 A person’s normal urine color is either clear or a pale shade of yellow.
 However, many people often experience a change in urine color.
 Examples of these colors are brown, red, pink, blue, green and orange.

-What do these different colors of urine mean?
+What do different urine colors mean?

 While a change in color can possibly indicate a health problem or a person’s level of hydration, the discoloration can also be caused by one’s food intake.
 Here are common urine colors and the foods that cause urine discoloration: